STEM Improv is a quick STEM activity to work on creativity, mental flexibility & the planning step of the Engineering Design Process (EDP).

 If you’ve ever found yourself pressed for time, in need of no prep STEM activities perfect for sub plans, centers, bell ringers and more — or confused about how to help students develop creativity and imagination — you’ll love STEM Improv!

 1. Students will randomly select from three categories:

 2. Students create a design plan & answer questions about their initial plan.

 3. Sharing designs, discussions & extensions are optional.

 With 8 options in each category, there are 336 unique combinations in this set that will keep your students flush with designs to challenge them!

-*The materials lists include some unconventional building materials (like gummy bears!) resulting in whimsical, often hilarious, designs!
+*The materials lists include some unconventional building materials (like bars of soap!) resulting in whimsical, often hilarious, designs!

 What’s included in this STEM activity?

 - A 3-minute video to introduce the activity to your students (an excerpt is shown in the video preview just below the product cover image)

 - The Google Slides™ version of the student handouts is editable